osha7/typescript-tutorial-academind/README.md

 run: npm install
 run: npm start

-to compile Typescript file, run: npm tsc app.ts
+make sure to change the file name that you'd like to read from in index.html (line 9) to compile Typescript file, run: npm tsc <file-name>.ts